BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 You should be able to safely and securely use your seed within **Gordian Seed Tool** by responding to `ur:crypto-requests` and deriving keys.
 However, if you want to some day export the whole seed, you can.

 A seed can be exported by touching the "Authenticate" box under the "Encrypted Data" section of a seed.
 This will, as usual, require your 2FA.
 After it decrypts, you can then click the "Share" button.
-This will allow you to export as hex, as BIP39 Mnemonic Words, as ByteWords, or as a `ur:crypto-seed`.
+This will allow you to share as hex, as BIP39 Mnemonic Words, as ByteWords, or as a `ur:crypto-seed`.
 (This menu is also where the functions for exporting SSKR shares and deriving and exporting keys were.)

 **Human-Readable Exports:**
 * **BIP39 Mnemonic Words:** The mostly widely used human-readable specification.
 Use this as a backup if you might need to later import it to an older wallet.